Am I in an abusive relationship?

 - You begin to doubt yourself and your own judgment.

-- You start to question if you’re the one that’s wrong and/or causing the problem.
+- You start to question if you’re the one that’s wrong or causing the problem.

 - You try so hard to be attentive, understanding, listen, and empathize with your partner but don’t feel you’re getting it in return.

-- You feel depressed, confused, don’t want to do anything, or face others.
+- You feel depressed and confused.
+You don’t want to do anything or face others.

 - Don’t feel like yourself anymore and have lost your self-confidence.

 There could be many reasons a person becomes abusive towards another such as witnessing their own parents abusive relationship with each other or they are a victim of abuse themselves.
 Often its because of one’s fears and insecurities.
 Someone who feels they’re not good enough will fear losing their partner because of what they believe they’re lacking.
 If they lose their partner than what he or she believes is more true in their mind.